-Social and Economic Systems and Human Resources Alva L. Finkner Vice President William C. Eckerman Director Center for the Study of Social Behavior .
+Social and Economic Systems and Human Resources

+Center for the Study of Social Behavior

-Paul G. Homeyer Director Statistics Research Division Daniel G. Horvitz Director Center for Population Research and Services Jay T. Wakeley Director Center for Health Studies Alva L. Finkner Acting Director Center for Educational Research and Evaluation James A. Street Manager Office of State and Regional Planning ,
+Statistics Research Division

+Center for Population Research and Services

+Center for Health Studies

+Center for Educational Research and Evaluation

+Center for Development and Resource Planning

+RESEARCH BRIEFS

-RESEARCH BRIEFS Statistical design, analysis, and interpretation of experimental data for industrial and scientific purposes.
+Statistical design, analysis, and interpretation of experimental data for industrial and scientific purposes.

 Census evaluation and vital rates analysis; estimation of birth rates and population changes from sample surveys.

 Cost effectiveness, production control, process optimization, and quality assurance programs for business and industry.

 Projections of long-term trends in revenues, expenditures, population, employment, and income levels to provide data bases for state and regional government planning strategies.

 Analysis of the cost effectiveness of alternative strategies for disseminating oral contraceptives, and of factors affecting acceptance of the IUD.
 Statistical sampling services for industrial assembly line inspection and testing.

 Evaluation of the planning and decision-making processes in programs for improving employment and educational opportunities, health care services, and income growth potential in rural areas; development of a national index of the relative economic status of rural families.

 Analyses of the effects of nutritional supplements and health services on family planning programs; surveys of the social and economic correlates of family fertility.

 Surveys and informational analyses on problems related to alcohol abuse and alcoholism.

 Refinement and application of randomized response, an interview technique for obtaining accurate information about even the most sensitive personal subjects while guaranteeing complete confidentiality of the answers given by those being questioned.

 Development of a national registry of kidney disease patients suffering from chronic uremia and undergoing dialysis treatment.

 External audits and sample designs of public school testing programs.

 Comparison of the traditional fee-for-service system with alternative billing and reimbursement methods for the delivery of health care services.

 Analysis of response errors in household interview surveys.